When a person dies, their estate may be subject to payment of Inheritance Tax, depending on the value of the estate and to whom the assets are left.

 All assets must be taken into account before one is able to commence calculation of the IHT payable.
 This includes immediately chargeable lifetime transfers and potentially exempt transfers that have become chargeable as a result of the transferor dying within seven years of making the gift.
 The cumulative total will then be calculated.

-The nil rate band is then applied to the first £325,000 and the balance of the estate, if any, will be chargeable to IHT at the rate of 40%.
+The general nil-rate band is then applied to the first £325,000 and the balance of the estate, if any, will be chargeable to IHT at the rate of 40%.

 Estate rate means the average rate of tax applicable to each item.
 Sometimes it is important to work out how much tax is attributable to particular items of property.
 The executors may be paying tax on the land by instalments or the executors are not liable for all the tax as would be the case where a gift is left to the beneficiary 'subject to tax'.
 The basic principle therefore is that the tax is divided between the various assets in the estate proportionately, according to their value.